ossi0/Data-C70_ML-NMR/pimd_simulations/README.md

-    error.out             # Output file for printing errors occurring during the simulation RESTART               # File produced when the simulation finishes cleanly, in order to restart the simulation PREFIX.out            # Output file containing energy, temperature, etc. of the system during the simulation PREFIX.for_<P>.xyz    # xyz-file containing the forces components acting on the atoms at intervals of simulation steps PREFIX.pos_<P>.xyz    # xyz-file containing the positions of the atoms at intervals of simulation steps PREFIX.chk            # Checkpoint file produced, containing the exact state of the simulation at given simulation step
+    error.out             # Output file for printing errors occurring during the simulation RESTART               # File produced when the simulation finishes cleanly, in order to restart the simulation PREFIX.out            # Output file containing energy, temperature, etc. of the system during the simulation PREFIX.for_<p>.xyz    # xyz-file containing the forces components acting on the atoms at intervals of simulation steps PREFIX.pos_<p>.xyz    # xyz-file containing the positions of the atoms at intervals of simulation steps PREFIX.chk            # Checkpoint file produced, containing the exact state of the simulation at given simulation step
 ```
+- <p> is the bead number, and it ranges from 0 to P-1, with P being the bead number used in the PIMD simulation
 ---

 For further details, please refer to the respective folders or contact the author via the provided email.